Create and manage locality groups

 --instance=test-instance \

---ddl="ALTER LOCALITY GROUP "default" STORAGE 'ssd' SSD_TO_HDD_SPILL_TIMESPAN '10d';"
+--ddl="ALTER LOCALITY GROUP \"default\" STORAGE 'ssd' SSD_TO_HDD_SPILL_TIMESPAN '10d';"

 Set a table-level locality group

 You can set a table-level tiered storage policy for your data that overrides the database-level tiered storage policy.
+The table-level tiered storage policy is also applicable to all columns in the table, unless you have set a column-level override tiered storage policy.

 1. On the Spanner Studio page, click New tab or use the empty editor tab.